tonymorris/blog/posts/2013-03-10-lane-splitting.markdown

 layout: post
 slug: lane-splitting-in-australia
 title: Lane-Splitting in Australia.
-tags: Motorcycling, Law, Road Rules
+tags: Motorcycle, Law, Road Rules
 ---

 The subject of lane-splitting on a motorcycle often comes up in discussion.
 In Australia, the legality of lane-splitting is not absolute.
 For example, under some circumstances, such as two (or even three) motorcycles sharing a lane, this manouvre may be legal (further specifics apply).
 Under some other circumstances, lane-splitting is illegal.